lotus-NLS/Jaguar/documentation/code_rulebook.md

 ### I: Type Hinting
 - All function arguments must be type hinted.
-- All functions returns must be type labeled.
-If they return nothing, they must be labeled with `None`.
+- All functions returns must be type labeled if they return anything but None, if they do return None they must not be type hinted and are understood as implicitly hinted as returning None
 - Functions must either return the type they hint at or raise an Error (Returning and raising are mutually exclusive).
 - All class attributes must be type hinted, except for inherited attributes which are already type hinted.